 This bronze Corinthian Helmet originated in ancient Greece and took its name from the city-state of Corinth.
 This style became the most popular helmet during the Archaic and early Classical periods.
 The form gradually gave way to the more open type, which was less expensive to manufacture and did not obstruct the wearer’s vision and hearing as the Corinthian helmet did.

-The Romans also revered this Greek helmet style and in Italy, the Corinthian helmet evolved into a helmet called the Italo-Corinthian, with the characteristic nose guard and eye slits eventually becoming mere decorations.
+The Romans also revered this Greek helmet style, and in Italy, the Corinthian helmet evolved into a war helmet called the Italo-Corinthian, with the characteristic nose guard and the eye slits eventually becoming mere decorations.

 In popular culture, the Star Wars character, Boba Fett, also wears a helmet with a T-shaped visor that vaguely resembles the Corinthian helmet, as do many other Mandalorians and Clone troopers.

 Corinth was a city-state on the narrow stretch of land that joins the Peloponnese to the mainland of Greece, roughly halfway between Athens and Sparta.
 Ancient Corinth was one of the largest and most important cities of Greece, with a population of 90,000 in 400 BC.
 In classical times, Corinth rivalled Athens and Thebes in wealth, based on the traffic and trade through the Isthmus of Corinth.

 - Title: Corinthian Helmet

 - Geography: Greece

 - Greek “Illyrian type” Helmet